Alabama Animal Advocates

 Enforcement of at-large laws is prompted by a resident’s report or an officer’s witnessing of a dog running loose.
 Enforcement may be handled by a ACO, another law enforcement officer, or an appointed agent.
 A responding officer or agent may address the situation in a variety of ways:

-If no citation is issued and/or violations continue, you might ask whether the agency or government will address the situation again.
-You also have the option of bringing your evidence directly to the court.
+If no citation is issued and/or violations continue, the resident can ask whether the agency or official will address the situation again.
+The resident also has the option of bringing evidence directly to the court.
 This is known in Alabama law as a complaint, though we more commonly hear it referred to as “pressing charges” or “swearing out a warrant.”

 If the magistrate or judge finds sufficient evidence of a violation, the dog owner will be summoned to court and will have the opportunity to plea or to contest the charge.